Projects > Product Design - 2024

 Where We Started

-Arg.
+This below was the old on-prem version of IMO’s NextGen add-on.
+In a word — arg!
 Crowded, odd, and devoid of visual hierarchy.
-The UX of the old on-prem solution (above) plays hide-and-seek with vital functionality.
+The UX plays hide-and-seek with vital functionality.
 And flouts multiple design fundamentals in the process.
-Not the least of which is “Jakob’s Law.”
+Especially “Jakob’s Law.”

 Research

 IMO’s NextGen add-on, like nearly all of their products, offered some truly arcane capability.
 So the sustained research effort for this project was typical.
 Shown below are my notes from a stakeholder interview I conducted with two SMEs at once.
 Just one session of a dozen or more held with them and others.
-Definitely indicative of the scale and complexity.
+These notes are definitely indicative of the scale and complexity.
 And of the rigor with which I gather research.
 As well as the speed, perhaps, with which I gather it.

 Notice the attribution with photos, so I’d know with whom to follow up in case the need arose.
 And the screenshots of, and comparisons to, other, similar IMO products.
 As well as my own asides — some of them humorous.